Synchrotron: Principle of operation

-In a synchrotron, this adaptation is done by variation of the magnetic field strength in time, rather than in space.
+In a synchrotron, the strength of magnetic field and RF frequency is varied during acceleration.
 For particles that are not close to the speed of light, the frequency of the applied electromagnetic field may also change to follow their non-constant circulation time.
 By increasing these parameters accordingly as the particles gain energy, their circulation path can be held constant as they are accelerated.
 This allows the vacuum chamber for the particles to be a large thin torus, rather than a disk as in previous, compact accelerator designs.
 Also, the thin profile of the vacuum chamber allowed for a more efficient use of magnetic fields than in a cyclotron, enabling the cost-effective construction of larger synchrotrons.

 While the first synchrotrons and storage rings like the Cosmotron and ADA strictly used the toroid shape, the strong focusing principle independently discovered by Ernest Courant et al. and Nicholas Christofilos allowed the complete separation of the accelerator into components with specialized functions along the particle path, shaping the path into a round-cornered polygon.
 Some important components are given by radio frequency cavities for direct acceleration, dipole magnets (bending magnets) for deflection of particles (to close the path), and quadrupole / sextupole magnets for beam focusing.

 The interior of the Australian Synchrotron facility, a synchrotron light source.
 Dominating the image is the storage ring, showing a beamline at front right.
 The storage ring's interior includes a synchrotron and a linac.

 The combination of time-dependent guiding magnetic fields and the strong focusing principle enabled the design and operation of modern large-scale accelerator facilities like colliders and synchrotron light sources.
 The straight sections along the closed path in such facilities are not only required for radio frequency cavities, but also for particle detectors (in colliders) and photon generation devices such as wigglers and undulators (in third generation synchrotron light sources).

 The maximum energy that a cyclic accelerator can impart is typically limited by the maximum strength of the magnetic fields and the minimum radius (maximum curvature) of the particle path.
 Thus one method for increasing the energy limit is to use superconducting magnets, these not being limited by magnetic saturation.
 Electron/positron accelerators may also be limited by the emission of synchrotron radiation, resulting in a partial loss of the particle beam's kinetic energy.
 The limiting beam energy is reached when the energy lost to the lateral acceleration required to maintain the beam path in a circle equals the energy added each cycle.

 More powerful accelerators are built by using large radius paths and by using more numerous and more powerful microwave cavities.
 Lighter particles (such as electrons) lose a larger fraction of their energy when deflected.
 Practically speaking, the energy of electron/positron accelerators is limited by this radiation loss, while this does not play a significant role in the dynamics of proton or ion accelerators.
 The energy of such accelerators is limited strictly by the strength of magnets and by the cost.